Skip to Content

 Coral Bay

-This is probably the best beach in Paphos and the most popular so it gets busy.
-The beach is 6km north of the city but worth the drive for the beautiful soft sand, shallow waters and scenery.
-This part of the coast is made up of rocky headlands which shelter the bay and there are sea caves which are good for exploring on boat trips.
-Coral Bay has two restaurants and a water sports outlet.
+This is probably the best beach in Paphos and the most popular, so it gets busy.
+The beach is 6 km north of the city, but it’s worth the drive for the beautiful soft sand, shallow waters and gorgeous scenery.

 Things to do in Paphos

-We considered hiring a car for our trip but we found so many things to do in Paphos within easy walking distance that we didn’t bother.
-There are many Paphos attractions within walking distance of the harbour and the main Paphos hotels strip along the coast to the east of the harbour.
+We considered hiring a car for our trip, but there are many things to do in Paphos within easy walking distance that we didn’t bother in the end.
+There are many Paphos attractions within walking distance of the harbour and along the main Paphos hotel strip east of the harbour.

-At one point we took a short taxi ride but there was so much to see locally that we were happy to walk.
-If you want to get further afield book a Troodos Mountains day tour.
+We took a short taxi ride at one point but there was so much to see locally that we were happy to walk most of the time.
+If you want to explore further afield, you could book a Troodos Mountains day tour.

 Visit Kato Paphos Archaeological Park

-History lovers will enjoy Paphos Archaeological Park, one of the most important sites in Cyprus.
+History lovers will enjoy Paphos Archaeological Park of Kato Pafos (Paphos), one of the most important sites in Cyprus.
 The park is a UNESCO World Heritage Site and a top tourist attraction in Paphos.

 House of Theseus, Paphos, Cyprus